Asymmetric Trust Effects of Corrective AI in Expert Advisory Workflows under Epistemic Dependence: Methodology

 \subsection{Participants}

-Participants were recruited online through Prolific and completed the study remotely.
+Participants were recruited through Prolific~\cite{prolific} and completed the study remotely.
 Repeat participation was systematically restricted using Prolific’s built-in eligibility controls to maintain data integrity.
-At the time of analysis, 77 participants had completed the study.

 Participation was restricted to desktop or laptop users to ensure consistent interaction with the advising interface.
-Participants accessing the study from non-desktop devices were excluded.
-In addition, participants were excluded from analysis if they failed three attention-check questions embedded throughout the study, including within the interactive simulation and the final questionnaire.
+In addition, participants were excluded from analysis if they failed the attention-check questions embedded throughout the study, including within the interactive simulation and the final questionnaire.
 No other exclusion mechanisms were applied.

-Participants were compensated \$4.50 for their time upon completion of the study.
+A total of 160 participants completed the study.
+After accounting for those failing the attention-checks, the final analytic sample was $N = 157$.
+Each was compensated \$4.50 for their time upon completion of the study.
 All study procedures were approved by the institutional review board, and informed consent was obtained from all participants.
-Participants were assigned to conditions via Prolific’s randomization, and demographic information (when collected) is summarized in the Appendix.
+Participants were assigned to experimental interactions via Prolific’s randomization, and demographic information is summarized in the Appendix~\ref{app:participant-breakdowns}.
+The study took approximately 17 minutes to complete, including the advising simulation and post-task questionnaire.